Anthony Šerić

 Anthony Šerić ([ˈʃɛːrit͡ɕ]; born 15 January 1979) is a Croatian Australian former footballer who played as a left-back.
-He was a part of the Croatian national team at the 1998, 2002 and 2006 FIFA World Cups.
+He was a part of the Croatia national team at the 1998, 2002 and 2006 FIFA World Cups.

 Early life

 Šerić was born to a Croatian family in Sydney, Australia, and received a football scholarship to the Australian Institute of Sport.

 Club career

 Hajduk

 Šerić began his professional football career in Split, Croatia, where he played for Hajduk Split.

 Verona & Parma

 Šerić then moved to Italy to play in Serie A, initially with Parma.
 But due to 3+2 non-EU quota, he was loaned to Verona and Adaílton was also signed by Verona from Parma in co-ownership deal.

 In 2000, his loan was extended.
-The quota abolished during the 2000-01 season but Šerić did not earn a return to Parma.
+The quota abolished during the 2000–01 season but Šerić did not earn a return to Parma.
 In June 2001, team-mate Martin Laursen was bought outright by Parma (Parma already bought half in 2000) and Šerić now co-owned by Verona and Parma, for 2.5 billion lire (€1,291,142).
 Later team-mate striker Alberto Gilardino also bought by Parma in co-ownership deal but loaned back to Verona.

 Verona were relegated to Serie B in 2002.
 In June 2002, Šerić was bought outright by Verona, and Gilardino was bought in full by Parma. Šerić did not stay in Serie B, and was loaned Serie A side Brescia.

 In the 2003–04 season, he rejoined his former Verona coach (in 1999-2000 season) Cesare Prandelli at Parma, while Florian Myrtaj moved to opposite direction.

-In 2004-05 season, he left for Lazio as the club has lost Jaap Stam, Siniša Mihajlović, Giuseppe Favalli and only Fernando Couto, Paolo Negro, Massimo Oddo remained.
+In 2004–05 season, he left for Lazio as the club has lost Jaap Stam, Siniša Mihajlović, Giuseppe Favalli and only Fernando Couto, Paolo Negro, Massimo Oddo remained.
 Lazio also signed defender Sebastiano Siviglia and Óscar López.